Dead Space 2: Plot

-Isaac, suffering from Marker-induced dementia and violent hallucinations, is freed from the asylum by Delille, who is immediately killed and turned into a Necromorph.
-Isaac escapes, finding the Sprawl overrun by Necromorphs and its survivors either being killed or committing suicide due to the Marker's influence.
-Guin reveals that Tiedemann recreated a Marker using the data in Isaac's mind, using memory blocking drugs on Isaac to prevent that data from destroying his mind.
-During his escape, Isaac runs into Stross, whose mental state is far worse than Isaac's but also knows how to access the Marker data and destroy the new Marker.
-Guin is revealed to be a Unitologist sent to capture Isaac, but an EarthGov ambush kills her and Isaac narrowly escapes.
+Isaac Clarke, suffering from Marker-induced dementia and violent hallucinations, escapes the mental hospital holding him with help from Delille, who is immediately killed, and Le Guin who keeps in touch over his radio.
+Isaac finds the Sprawl overrun by Necromorphs and its survivors either being killed or committing suicide due to the Marker's influence.
+Le Guin reveals that Tiedemann recreated a Marker using the data in Isaac's mind, using memory-blocking drugs on Isaac to prevent that data from destroying his mind.
+During his escape, Isaac runs into the highly disturbed Stross, who claims to know how to destroy the new Marker.
+When Isaac reaches Le Guin, she reveals herself as a Unitologist sent to capture Isaac.
+An EarthGov ambush kills her and her henchmen, allowing Isaac to escape.
 He soon allies with Ellie, who reluctantly guards Stross as they navigate the Sprawl, fighting both the Necromorphs and Tiedemann's attempts to contain them.
-Isaac is regularly tormented by visions of Nicole, who keeps asking Isaac to make them "whole".
-To reach the Sprawl's government sector where Tiedemann is holding up with the Marker, Isaac is forced to navigate the remains of the Ishimura, triggering more hallucinations.
+Isaac is regularly tormented by visions of Nicole Brennan, who keeps asking Isaac to make them "whole".
+To reach the Sprawl's government sector where Tiedemann is holding up with the Marker, Isaac is forced to navigate the decommissioned Ishimura, triggering more hallucinations.

-Stross's mental state worsens to the point of attacking Ellie, gouging out her right eye with a screwdriver, then attacking Isaac later and being killed in self-defense.
-Ellie helps Isaac get into the government sector, then he tricks her aboard a shuttle and sends her away, having grown attached to her and not wanting her to share Nicole's fate.
-Guided by a passive version of Nicole, he gets inside the government sector, letting the Necromorphs inside to distract Tiedemann's security.
+Stross's mental state worsens to the point of attacking Ellie, gouging out her right eye with a screwdriver, then attacking Isaac, who is forced to kill him in self-defense.
+Ellie helps Isaac get into the government sector, then he tricks her into getting aboard a shuttle and sends her away to safety.
+Guided by a friendly version of Nicole, he gets inside the government sector, letting the Necromorphs inside to eliminate Tiedemann's security forces.
 The Necromorphs gather at the Marker, starting off Convergence, and Isaac uses a machine to unlock the Marker data in his mind.
-He kills Tiedemann, but is then forced to fight off a final hallucination of Nicole as she was used by the Marker to fulfil its wish of completing Convergence by merging with its creator, Isaac.
+He kills Tiedemann, but is then forced to fight off a final hallucination of Nicole as she was a projection used by the Marker to fulfill its wish of completing Convergence by merging with its creator, Isaac.
 As the Sprawl begins collapsing from the damage caused by the Marker, Ellie flies in and rescues Isaac.
 In a post-credits audio conversation, two EarthGov agents discuss further Marker sites.